docker/docs/get-started/part2.md

 - `RUN` the command `npm install` inside your image filesystem (which will read `package.json` to determine your app's node dependencies, and install them)
 - `COPY` in the rest of your app's source code from your host to your image filesystem.

-You can see that these are much the same steps you might have taken to set up and install your app on your host - but capturing these as a Dockerfile allows us to do the same thing inside a portable, isolated Docker image.
+You can see that these are much the same steps you might have taken to set up and install your app on your host.
+However, capturing these as a Dockerfile allows us to do the same thing inside a portable, isolated Docker image.

 The steps above built up the filesystem of our image, but there's one more line in our Dockerfile.
-The `CMD` directive is our first example of specifying some metadata in our image that describes how to run a container based off of this image.
+The `CMD` directive is our first example of specifying some metadata in our image that describes how to run a container based on this image.
 In this case, it's saying that the containerized process that this image is meant to support is `npm start`.

 What you see above is a good way to organize a simple Dockerfile; always start with a `FROM` command, follow it with the steps to build up your private filesystem, and conclude with any metadata specifications.
 There are many more Dockerfile directives than just the few we see above; for a complete list, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).